Receiving Presidential Award

 A glimpse of the achievements that define Sundas Foundation's legacy of service in saving lives.

-Sundas Foundation was founded in Lahore by Muhammad Yaseen Khan and Munnu Bhai (Late) with the mission to provide free life-saving care and treatment to patients suffering from Thalassemia, Hemophilia, and other blood disorders.
+Sundas Foundation was founded in Lahore by Muhammad Yaseen Khan and Munnoo Bhai (Late) with the mission to provide free life-saving care and treatment to patients suffering from Thalassemia, Hemophilia and other blood disorders.

 During the devastating earthquake in Pakistan, Sundas Foundation stepped forward to provide critical relief and rehabilitation to survivors and gained nationwide recognition.